sqldelight/sqldelight/README.md

 #### build.gradle.kts

-If you're using kotlin for your gradle files:
+If you're using Kotlin for your Gradle files:
 ```kotlin
 sqldelight {
     database("MyDatabase") {